 When will the transition to the new property names take effect?

-The rebrand of The Star, Sydney occurred in March 2016.
-Jupiters Hotel & Casino will rebrand as The Star, Gold Coast, in the first half of 2017.
+The rebrand of The Star Sydney occurred in March 2016.
+Jupiters Hotel & Casino rebranded as The Star Gold Coast in March 2017.
 The Treasury Casino & Hotel in Brisbane will be converted to premium retail and a Ritz-Carlton Hotel when the Queen’s Wharf development becomes operational in 2022.
-When Queen’s Wharf opens, the integrated resort will be known as The Star, Brisbane.
+When Queen’s Wharf opens, the integrated resort will be known as The Star Brisbane.

 Why are we moving away from the name Jupiters on the Gold Coast?

 Jupiters has been an icon of the Gold Coast for 30 years.
 But we believe as the Gold Coast prepares for a transformation that will be driven by hosting the Gold Coast 2018 Commonwealth Games, then so too is there an evolution and transformation happening at our Jupiters property.
 We are well advanced on a capital expenditure program of $345 million, with the existing 592 hotel rooms undergoing a complete refurbishment, and a new six-star 17-storey all-suite hotel tower set to start construction at the front of the existing hotel.
 The heartbeat of Jupiters – that community connection – will be further enhanced.
 The Gold Coast is also renowned for its bold, optimistic and enthusiastic character, built on a spirit of creativity, unbounded potential and inventiveness.
 There will be an even greater emphasis on these characteristics moving forward.
 It is also part of the overall opportunity to create an even greater 'family' connection for the company as a whole by carrying the single brand The Star Entertainment Group across all our properties.